 You have the legal right to trim tree branches up to the property line.
 But you may not go onto the neighbor's property or destroy the tree itself.

-Welcome to the club—neighbors who have a dispute about trees.
+Welcome to the club—neighbors who have a dispute about tree size or view obstruction.
 To avoid an unpleasant dispute (or your neighbor trimming your tree on their own—and possibly botching the job), talk with your neighbors and find out exactly how much tree trimming would do the trick.

 If it's not too much, and doesn't affect the health or aesthetics of your tree, consider making the trim.
 Your neighbors might be willing spring for the cost of the tree trimming (or at least split it).
 But you should hire a professional tree service to do the work , to assure a quality job that keeps your tree healthy and aesthetically pleasing.